Pupokok/Botes/README.md

 Hello everyone, my name is Feofan,
 I am a novice python developer, here I will post my bots.
-I have been programming for more than 1 year
+I have been programming for more than 2 years